MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-3.md

 The output format `tsv` (tab-separated values) is guaranteed to only include the result data and whitespace consisting of tabs and newlines.
 Since the returned value is a single bare string, it's safe to assign directly to an environment variable.

+For more information about querying Azure CLI output see [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md)

 Go ahead and assign the NIC object ID to an environment variable now.